markjnkim/es_mod/01-html/content/step-3-hero.md

    </div>
 ```

-this is uninterpretable by the browser and will not render as you would like.
+This is uninterpretable by the browser and will not render as you would like.
 HTML will not give you an explicit error message, but simply render incorrectly.
 The proper or correct way to nest elements is by enclosing the opening and closing tags within the parent element.

 Great!
 Your `index.html` file should now look something like this.